renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

 ### CONFIG/STATE-DB
 - The service comes with pre-built configuration.
 - This can be tweaked via CONFIG-DB.
 The CONFIG-DB is used only for incremental updates
+  - The schema denotes configurable parameters explicitly
 - The current running config is written into STATE-DB.
-This will be built-in config that is tweaked from incremental updates.
+This will be the final running config which is built-in config that is tweaked from incremental updates.
 Hence the final running/in-use config.
 - The current config is also saved into a file in host mounted dir, which will be taken over during image upgrade.
-This way any updates gets carried over to the new
+This way any updates gets carried over to the new image.
-- The CLI commands will be provided to config/show. mage.
+- The CLI commands will be provided to config/show.
+- Explicit action invocation can be requested via CONFIG-DB with an expiry time.
+  - A generic object to invoke any action with required inputs specified with time point of expiry
+  - This can be used by DRIs/tools to tap on Switch's ability to run a mitigation or safety-check or to report an anomally manually to trigger the chain of actions per configuration.

-[Please refer github repo for final YAANG models]
+[Please refer github repo for final YANG models]

 #### ACTIONS-List
     container LOM_ACTIONS {